kempsterrrr/specialk/README.md

    bun run build
    ```

-3. Open `dist/index.html` in your browser
+3. Serve `dist/index.html` in your browser with something like
+   `cd dist && npx http-server`

 The example dApp shows: